What is Financial Accounting?

 It records, classifies, summarizes, and analyzes transactions that occur in an organization. | It is a subset of accounting.
 Therefore, following the same process for specific data. |

-It deals with both internal and external transactions | It only deals with external transactions |
+It deals with both internal and external transactions | It deals with only external transactions |

 This process helps prepare various kinds of statements.
 Example: Statement of shareholder’s equity | This process helps in creating financial statements.
 Example: Income statement |